George Floyd protests in Texas: Arlington

 On Monday, June 1, the first protests over Floyd's murder occurred.
 As night fell, rioting began, with businesses near AT&T Stadium looted.
 Police arrested six people.
-Two hundred protestors gathered at Arlington City Hall on Tuesday, June 2.
+Two hundred protesters gathered at Arlington City Hall on Tuesday, June 2.

 Austin

 Several dozen protesters demonstrated in front of the Austin Police Department headquarters the night of May 29–30, with nine ultimately arrested.
 On May 30, thousands of protesters again gathered outside police headquarters.
 They then climbed on to I-35, stopping traffic on both sides.
 Later in the night a car was set on fire and a store near the police headquarters was vandalized.
 APD reported that they were pelted with projectiles by some people in the crowd, including molotov cocktails.
 Demonstrators in Austin were also protesting over the killing of Mike Ramos on April 24, 2020, by Austin police officers; on May 29, Travis County District Attorney Margaret Moore announced that the shooting will go to a grand jury.
 On May 30, a sixteen year old protester was hospitalized after being shot by police in the head with a "beanbag" round.
 On May 31, a twenty year old protester was critically injured, after being shot with "less-lethal munition".
 The protester, named Justin Howell, suffered a fractured skull and brain damage.
 Volunteer medics picked up Howell's injured body, trying to get the police to give Howell medical attention.
 The police responded by firing "less-lethal munition" in the direction of the medics carrying Howell.

 On July 25, Garrett Foster was killed in a shooting during a protest in Downtown Austin.
 Initial reports reveal that Foster was carrying a rifle when he approached a vehicle.
 A person in the vehicle pulled out a firearm and shot Foster.
 Foster was soon taken to the hospital where he was pronounced dead.
 His mother went on Good Morning America the following morning and claimed that Foster had been pushing his fiancée's wheelchair moments before he was killed.
-Austin Police have released little information about the case as it is very early in the investigation.
+Daniel Perry was tried and convicted for the Murder of Garrett Foster.